 - Reduces the severity of nausea and vomiting

 - Great for helping to relieve belly gas

 - Decongests nasal mucus

 - If you feel nauseous from pregnancy or motion sickness, simply add two drops of Cardamom to a tissue and inhale deeply.

-- Add Cardamom to a nasal inhaler along with Peppermint to help relief a stuffy nose (Here’s a blog post I wrote on How to Make a Nasal Inhaler)
+- Add Cardamom to a nasal inhaler along with Peppermint to help relieve a stuffy nose.
+This blog post has a tutorial on How to Make a Nasal Inhaler.

 - Add to any blend that you formulate for a headache

-Blends well with: Roman Chamomile, Ginger and Peppermint
+Blends well aromatically with: Roman Chamomile, Ginger and Peppermint

 A Recipe Using Cardamom:

-Fun Facts: If you enjoy Wrigley’s Eclipse gum, specifically: Eclipse Breeze Exotic Mint, you are enjoying Cardamom!
-In Asia Cardamom seeds are chewed as a breath freshener.
+If you enjoy Wrigley’s Eclipse gum, specifically: Eclipse Breeze Exotic Mint, you are enjoying Cardamom!
+In Asia, Cardamom seeds are chewed as a breath freshener.